World4RL: Diffusion World Models for Policy Refinement with Reinforcement Learning for Robotic Manipulation

 World4RL Framework Overview

 World4RL consists of two stages: pre-training and policy optimization.
 In the pre-training stage, the diffusion transition model is trained on task-agnostic data to generalize across diverse dynamics, the reward classifier is trained on task-specific data annotated with binary success labels, and the policy is trained via imitation learning to provide a stable initialization.
+The reward classifier is trained not only on expert demonstrations, but also on policy-rollout observations, exposing it to intermediate, near-success, and failure states that the optimized policy is likely to visit.
 In the policy optimization stage, the pre-trained world model is frozen and used as a simulator, while the policy is refined with PPO under sparse rewards through imagined rollouts.
 This design improves both sample efficiency and safety, while enabling consistent gains over the initial gaussian policy.

 World4RL Framework Overview